pal03377/master-thesis/thesis.typ

 In managing Athena's persistent data, the system embraces versatility by supporting any relational database compatible with SQLAlchemy.
 SQLite served as the choice for local development, while we used Postgres on the main test server.
+Only the assessment modules have access to the Athena database.
+The Assessment Module Manager acts as a proxy for the modules and therefore does not need to store any data in the database.
+We designed the system to also enable setting up different databases for each assessment module, but this is not required.

 The class diagram labeled @classDiagramArtemis illustrates Athena's general assessment module data structure, which includes six main tables.
 There are separate tables for _Exercise_, _Submission_, and _Feedback_ tailored to both text and programming exercises.
 Unlike Artemis, Athena discards the concept of "participation."
 Instead, in Athena, _Submission_ table specifically includes students' most recently submitted work for an exercise.